tessgi/TessGiWebsite/content/pages/observing/tess-approved-programs-primary.rst

 .. contents::

-This page details the `Guest Investigator programs <proposing-investigations.html>`_ executed by TESS during its primary mission.
+This page details the `Guest Investigator programs <proposing-investigations.html>`_ that were executed by TESS during its primary mission (July 2018-July 2020).

 The target lists are posted on this page as soon as the team has prepared the final target list